kosyfrances/kosyfrances.github.io/_posts/2017-07-20-rundeck-zabbix.markdown

                  )
 {% endhighlight %}

 Phew!
 This article was too long right?
 When I had to implement this, the only information I found was [this pdf](https://www.zabbix.com/files/zabconf2016/wolfgang_alper_IntelliTrend-Zabbix-Meets-Ops-With-Rundeck.pdf).
-But yea, that was how succesfully integrate Zabbix trigger based actions into Rundeck.
+But yea, that was how I succesfully integrated Zabbix trigger based actions into Rundeck.